Extending the weak cosmic censorship conjecture to the charged Buchdahl star by employing the gedanken experiments: Variational identities and Einstein-Maxwell theory

 From the above equation the variation term for $\xi^{\alpha}$ is the first term on the right hand side $\int_{\Xi}{\omega}(\phi,\delta\phi,\mathcal{L}_\xi\phi)$ that no longer exists as the vector $\xi^{a}$ is taken to be Killing and represents a symmetry of the dynamical field, $\phi$.
 As long as $\xi^{a}$ behaves as Killing, it then satisfies EOM, i.e. $\mathbf{E}=\mathcal{L}_\xi\phi=0$.
 Following the linear variational identity, one can then have the non-linear one at the same surface

 For the Killing vector, $\xi^{\alpha}$, Eq.~(\ref{Eq:first-order}) then yields

 Here we note that in the above equation one can assume that $\zeta^{a}$ is vector field for which the dynamical field $\phi$ represents the exterior solution of a stationary Buchdahl star.
 If this is the case $\zeta^{a}=\zeta_{(t)}^{a}$ can then be regarded as the timelike Killing vector field that always satisfies $\mathbf{E}=\mathcal{L}_\zeta\phi=0$ for the EOM.
 In what follows, we shall restrict ourselves to $\zeta^{a}$ vector.
-We further represent the Cauchy surface's boundaries that can start from spatial infinity and continues up to the bifurcation surface, $B$, at the other end.
-So Eq.~(\ref{Eq:eq-motion}) consists of two boundaries, i.e. spatial infinity at one end and the bifurcation surface at the other, and that is given by
+We further represent the Cauchy surface's boundaries that can start from spatial infinity and continues up to the bifurcation surface, $B$, at the other end. {It is worth noting here that the surface will be of bifurcate type for a near extremal Buchdahl star.} So Eq.~(\ref{Eq:eq-motion}) consists of two boundaries, i.e. spatial infinity at one end and the bifurcation surface at the other, and that is given by

 Collecting the above results Eq.~(\ref{Eq:first-order}) can be obtained for the linear variational identity in the following form

 where $\delta M$ is referred to as the contribution to the boundary integral at spatial infinity, i.e.